 '''

 config mailsetting proxy-smtp

-set proxy-original {enable | disable} on page 140
+set proxy-original {enable | disable} on page 145

 end

 '''

-Variable Default Description proxy-original {enable | Enable to, for outgoing SMTP connections, use the outgoing proxy disable disable} instead of the built-in MTA.
+Variable Description Default proxy-original {enable disable} Enable to, for outgoing SMTP connections, use the outgoing proxy instead of the built-in MTA. disable

+Variable Description Default

 This allows the client to send email using the SMTP server that they specify, rather than enforcing the use of the FortiMail unit's own built-in MTA.
 The outgoing proxy will refuse the connection if the client's specified destination SMTP server is not available.
 In addition, it will not queue email from the SMTP client, and if the client does not successfully complete the connection, the outgoing proxy will simply drop the connection, and will not retry.
 Since authentication profiles may not successfully complete, the outgoing proxy will also ignore any authentication profiles that may be configured in the IP-based policy.
 The built-in MTA would normally apply authentication on behalf of the SMTP server, but the outgoing proxy will instead pass any authentication attempts through to the SMTP server, allowing it to perform its own authentication.

-Disable to relay email using the built-in MTA to either the SMTP relay defined in mailsetting relay-host-list on page 141, if any, or directly to the MTA that is the mail exchanger (MX) for the recipient email address's (RCPT TO:) domain.
+Disable to relay email using the built-in MTA to either the SMTP relay defined in mailsetting relay-host-list on page 147, if any, or directly to the MTA that is the mail exchanger (MX) for the recipient email address's (RCPT TO:) domain.
 The email may not actually travel through the unprotected SMTP server, even though it was the relay originally specified by the SMTP client.
 For details, see the FortiMail Administration Guide.

 Disclaimer messages require that this option be enabled.
-For more information, see system disclaimer on page 266.
-Caution: If this option is enabled, consider also enabling sessionprevent-open-relay {enable | disable} on page 244.
+For more information, see system disclaimer on page 284.

+If this option is enabled, consider also enabling session-prevent-open-relay {enable | disable} on page 260.
 Failure to do so could allow clients to use open relays.

 Note: If this option is disabled, and an SMTP client is configured to authenticate, you must configure and apply an authentication profile.
 Without the profile, authentication with the built-in MTA will fail.
 Also, the mail server must be explicitly configured to allow relay from the built-in MTA in this case.

 Note: If this option is enabled, you will not be able to use IP pools.
-For more information, see profile ip-pool on page 212.
+For more information, see profile ip-pool on page 227.

 Note: For security reasons, this option does not apply if there is no session profile selected in the applicable IP-based policy.
-For more information on configuring IP policies, see config policy delivery-control on page 160.
+For more information on configuring IP policies, see config policy delivery-control on page 167.

-mailsetting relay-host-list on page 141 mailsetting storage central-quarantine on page 145 mailsetting storage central-quarantine on page 145 mailsetting systemquarantine on page 148 mailsetting relay-host-list
+mailsetting relay-host-list on page 147 mailsetting storage central-quarantine on page 152 mailsetting storage central-quarantine on page 152 mailsetting systemquarantine on page 155 mailsetting quarantine-rescan-options